Ibrahim-Maiga/United-States-Domestic-Airline-Flights-Performance-Dashboard/README.md

 # United-States-Domestic-Airline-Flights-Performance

+In this Code Pattern, we will implement a live dashboard for US Domestic Airline Flights Performance using Folium and Plotly.

 Goal is to monitor and report the performance of the airlines declaring their flights to improve flight reliability thereby improving customer reliability.

 Below are the key report items,